ASFHyP3/hyp3-docs/docs/guides/burst_insar_product_guide.md

 {% block packaging %}
 ## Product Packaging

-HyP3 Burst InSAR output is a zip file containing various files, including GeoTIFFs, PNG browse images with geolocation information, Google Earth KMZ files, a metadata file, and a README file.
+HyP3 Burst InSAR output is a zip file containing various files, including GeoTIFFs, a PNG browse image, a metadata file, and a README file.

 ### Naming Convention

 The Burst InSAR product names are packed with information pertaining to the processing of the data, presented in the following order, as illustrated in Figure 4.

-- The platform names, either Sentinel-1A or Sentinel-1B, are abbreviated "A" or "B", indicating the reference and secondary granule's imaging platform
+- The imaging platform name, always S1 for Sentinel-1.
 - Relative burst ID values assigned by ESA.
 Each value identifies a consistent burst footprint; relative burst ID values differ from one subswath to the next.
-- The reference start date and time and the secondary start dates, t.
+- The acquisition dates of the reference (older) scene and the secondary (newer) scene
 - The polarizations for the pair, either HH or VV.
-- The product type (always INT for InSAR) and the pixel spacing, which will be either 80 or 40, based upon the number of looks selected when the job was submitted for processing
+- The product type (always INT for InSAR) and the pixel spacing, which will be either 80, 40, or 20, based upon the number of looks selected when the job was submitted for processing
 - The filename ends with the ASF product ID, a 4 digit hexadecimal number

 ![Figure 4](../images/asf_burst_insar_names.png "Breakdown of ASF InSAR Naming Scheme")